mattywausb/ElBanquos_ChristmasLight/Documentation/manual_en.md

 * 1:00 - 1 blue
 * 0:00 - 2 pink lamps on the bottom (but normally here is the fireworks to see)

+The minute lamps have some easy to recognize  positions/color as follows:
+00 - all yellow
+15 - 3rd right white
+30 - bottom middle white
+45 - 3rd left white